CalebQ42/bbConvert/README.md

 Get rid of debugging Println's (These will come and go, but I'll probably forget to remove them often)

 # Ideas

-Make it so that tags that are a t followed by a number automagically sets it's font size, allowing for rediculously small text (like [t500])

 Make youtube video iframes and img's have a specific class so they can easily be formatted from css

 # Example